-When using more than one type of Stage IO unit, group units by type and connect them in series in the CONNECTED DEVICES column, such as all Stage 64(s), then all Stage 32s, then all Stage 16s.
+When using more than one type of Stage IO unit, group units by type and connect them in series in the CONNECTED DEVICES column, such as all Stage 64(s), then all Stage 48s, then all Stage 32s, then all Stage 16s.
 The order of Stage I/O devices in the Connected Devices column does not need to match the order of physical network connections.